Virtual Machines

 What not to do

-Try not to store Virtual Machines on your Home Directory or Roaming Profile!
+Try not to store Virtual Machines on your Home Directory!

 Most online explanations and guide will help in creation of virtual machines but as a department we are concerned with how you plan to store them.
 The use of virtual machines on these computers encourages exploration and understanding of systems.
-Given the amount of space on our file server, in theory you have as much space as you will ever need.
-However, the more space you take up on the file system, the longer it will take to log in to your account because your Profile is downloaded to that lab machine every time you log on in the CSCI domain.
+Given the amount of space on our file server, the latency you will encounter while running a VM off of network storage, and the drastic impact usage like this has on our File server, we do not recommend trying to run a VM that is stored on your Linux /home/$USERNAME/ directory (accessible as H:\ on Windows).

 Our suggestion is: if you have a need to create VMs for any purpose, keep it on a flash drive.
 When you create a virtual machine, install it onto a flash drive so that you do not have to slow down your profile load time by downloading a 10gb virtual machine every time you log in.